Innosan/array-sorter-package/README.md

 This file contains the settings store which manages the application's settings, such as the primary color.
 It uses Pinia for state management.

-## Setup

-Make sure to install the dependencies:

 ## Server-side
 All server-side code is located in the `server` directory.
 The server is built using Nitro, part of the Nuxt 3 framework.
 `/server/api` contains the API routes (like get, post, etc.), and `/server/utils` contains utility functions (database connection, other utility functions).

+# Getting ready to run the project
+## Setup

+Make sure to install the dependencies:

 ```bash
 # npm